 WA – Perth still the second most affordable capital, but prices are rising

 Perth’s status as the second most affordable of the state capitals may be under threat.
 Houses in Perth are selling, on average, within 21 days of listing, compared with 38 days in the previous year.
-Many houses are sold even before they are listed on the market.
+Many houses are being sold even before they are listed.
 Overseas and interstate returnees are contributing to the release of pent-up demand as the COVID threat recedes.
 A shortage of rental properties is pushing more people into purchasing.

 SA – Median house price reaches record high